anhhoangdn/NCKH/README.md

 ### LLM reranking with Claude

-For higher-precision retrieval, pass `--rerank` to `07_retrieve.py` to call the Anthropic Claude API (Haiku model) as a second-stage reranker:
+For higher-precision retrieval, pass `--rerank` to `07_retrieve.py` to call the Anthropic Claude API as a second-stage reranker:

 ```bash
 python scripts/07_retrieve.py \